 Generic Name: isoflurane

-Note: This page contains information about the side effects of isoflurane.
-Some of the dosage forms included on this document may not apply to the brand name Forane.
+Note: This document contains side effect information about isoflurane.
+Some of the dosage forms listed on this page may not apply to the brand name Forane.

 Applies to isoflurane: inhalation liquid

 General side effects including malignant hyperthermia and shivering have been observed in the postoperative period.

 In general, side effects encountered in the administration of isoflurane (the active ingredient contained in Forane) are dose dependent extensions of pharmacophysiologic effects and include respiratory depression, hypotension, and arrhythmias.[Ref]

 Hepatic side effects have included rare reports of mild, moderate, and severe (sometimes fatal) postoperative hepatic dysfunction and hepatitis.
 There have also been rare postmarketing reports of hepatic failure and hepatic necrosis associated with the use of potent volatile anesthetic agents, including isoflurane (the active ingredient contained in Forane) [Ref]

 Isoflurane (the active ingredient contained in Forane) can react with desiccated carbon dioxide (CO2) absorbents to produce carbon monoxide, which may result in elevated levels of carboxyhemoglobin in some patients.[Ref]

 Respiratory side effects including elevated carboxyhemoglobin levels have been reported.[Ref]